RMerl/asuswrt-merlin.ng/release/src/router/openvpn/doc/man-sections/script-options.rst

     client certificate in sample-keys (client.crt).
 Note that the verification level is 0 for the client certificate and 1 for the CA certificate.

+    You can use the ``--x509-track`` option to export more or less information from the certificates.

     ::